The Punisher: Dirty Laundry

-The Punisher: Dirty Laundry, also known simply as Dirty Laundry (stylized as #DIRTYLAUNDRY), is a 2012 American short film based on the Marvel Comics anti-hero the Punisher, starring Thomas Jane (reprising the title role from the 2004 film The Punisher) and Ron Perlman, produced by Adi Shankar and directed by Phil Joanou.
-The film was first screened at the 2012 San Diego Comic-Con International.
+The Punisher: Dirty Laundry, also known simply as Dirty Laundry (stylized as #DIRTYLAUNDRY), is a 2012 American vigilante action fan film based on the Marvel Comics anti-hero the Punisher, starring Thomas Jane (reprising the title role from the 2004 film The Punisher) and Ron Perlman, produced by Adi Shankar and directed by Phil Joanou.
+The film was first screened at the 2012 San Diego Comic-Con.

 Plot

 In a run-down neighborhood, Frank Castle wakes up and exits his van to get his laundry done.
 On his way to the coin-op laundromat, he witnesses a street gang stop and confront three prostitutes before Goldtooth, the gang leader, takes one of them to a back alley where he beats and rapes her.
 Despite hearing her screams from a distance, Frank minds his business and places his laundry in a washing machine.

 Minutes later, a boy named DeShawn crosses through the neighborhood and is harassed by the gang while Goldtooth offers him an opportunity to sell drugs for them.
 When DeShawn refuses, the gang members begin to mug him.
 After a brief verbal confrontation with Goldtooth, Frank walks to a liquor store across the street to get a bottle of Yoo-hoo.
 There, a handicapped store clerk named Big Mike tells him that two years ago, he witnessed a similar situation and insinuates that he wound up crippled for confronting the criminals.

 Frank pays for the Yoo-hoo and also buys a bottle of Jack Daniel's, which he uses to club some of the gang members to death, while killing others with their own guns and knives.
 He then breaks Goldtooth's right arm and both legs before asking him if he knows what the difference between justice and punishment is, while pouring the whiskey on him.
 Frank pulls out a lighter, and places it on the ground before returning to the laundromat.

 The battered prostitute returns to the scene to pick up the lighter and sets the gang leader on fire as Frank walks back to his van with his laundry.
 DeShawn approaches him to return a T-shirt he dropped, but Frank tells him to keep it.
 As Frank drives off, the boy unfolds the shirt to reveal the Punisher symbol.